• Home

 • Don't refrigerate the tomatoes - tomatoes are best when kept at room temperature.

-• Store them stem side down and out of direct sunlight.
-Also do not stack them.
+• Store them stem-side down on the countertop and out of direct sunlight.
+Also, do not stack them.

 This delicious salad is perfect for a holiday BBQ - it's best at room temperature, so it can sit out on the buffet without a worry.